Read all the documents related to the Process Water Recycle Project

-Either choice would cost the district about $3 million but the chosen option allows the district to continue treating water with the same stable and successful process which produces good quality water that its customers appreciate.
+Either choice allows the District to continue treating water with the same stable, optimized and successful plant which produces good quality drinking water that its customers appreciate.

-Recycling this water back to the Treatment Plant will add between 600-800 acre feet of water annually to PID’s water system—meaning that much less that needs to be drawn out of Paradise Lake.
+Recycling this water back to the Treatment Plant will add between 600-800 acre feet of water annually to PID’s water system—meaning that much less needs to be drawn out of Paradise Lake that will conserve our precious water supply that is subject to reoccurring drought conditions.

 Cross-Connection Control Terms